getnelson/cli/README.md

 # show the units that have been terminated by nelson in a given namespace
 $ nelson units list --namespaces dev --statuses terminated

-# deprecate a specific unit and feature version
+# deprecate a specific unit and patch version
+$ nelson units deprecate --unit foo --version 1.2.4

+# deprecate a specific unit and patch version, and expire the unit right away
-$ nelson units deprecate --unit foo --version 1.2
+$ nelson units deprecate --no-grace --unit foo --version 1.2.3

 # take a deployment from one namespace and commit it to the specified target namespace
 $ nelson units commit --foo --version 1.2.3 --target qa